 N.B!
 Aalto University School of Business, Mikkeli campus will ask you to present your original degree certificate and final transcript upon enrolment, so remember to take them with you when you start your studies.
 Check your Letter of Admission and the attached material for more information.

-* For IB, EB and RP graduates of spring 2017, the total points will first be calculated based on their preliminary grades.
+* For IB and EB graduates of spring 2019, the total points will first be calculated based on their preliminary grades.
 Thus, the admission is conditional and will be confirmed once the final grades are published.
 After the final grades have been submitted to Aalto University, the final points will be calculated for the applicant.
 In case the final score is not enough for direct admission, the admission decision will be changed and the applicant will be placed on the waiting list.
 The applicant will be informed on this.
 However, the applicant can still be admitted to the program from the waiting list.

 After accepting an offer of admission, you have to enroll either as an attending or non-attending student each academic term.
-If you fail to do so within the enrolment period between 2 May and 15 September 2017 as instructed, you will forfeit your right to study.
+If you fail to do so within the enrolment period, you will forfeit your right to study.
 In such cases, contact the Mikkeli study office to apply for readmission.
 The re-registration fee charged for readmission is 35 euros.

 Please note that applicants who are required to pay tuition fees cannot enroll for the academic term before the tuition fee has been paid.